-On the bright side, you can test as many landing pages as you want, and Unbounce offers a variety of templates for web-based, email and social media landing pages.
+Additionally, you can test as many landing pages as you want, and Unbounce offers a variety of templates for web-based, email, and social media landing pages.

 Instapage is a bit different than your typical landing page builder in that it does come with a variety of templates for different uses (lead generation, click-through and “coming soon” pages), but what sets it apart is that it learns based on the visitors that come to your landing pages.

 You can view real-time analytical data and easily determine the winners of your split tests, while tracking a variety of conversion types from button and link clicks, to thank you pages and shopping cart checkouts.

 Instapage also integrates with a variety of marketing tools and platforms, including:

 - Google Analytics

 The Build package is available for $199 per month billed annually or $299 per month billed monthly , and has all the essentials for landing page creation and testing.

 Premium features like custom integrations and conversion consulting are available with the Convert package for a customized price.

 Launchrock is not so much a landing page builder as it is a social and list-building placeholder.

 Combining “coming soon” pages with list building capabilities, Launchrock includes some interesting social features that encourage users to share the page with others.